Food Festival 2023

 Sustainable Skerries Food Festival

 There is a lot of seasonal, local, organic and waste-minimising (and very, very tasty!) food in Skerries.
-On Sat 24 / Sun 25 April 2021, we were shining a light on some of the sustainable, environmentally-friendly choices that are available to us here… and we hope to do so again in 2022, at the end of April.
+On Sat 24 / Sun 25 April 2021, we were shining a light on some of the sustainable, environmentally-friendly choices that are available to us here… and we hope to do so again in 2023, at the end of April.
 Exact dates TBC!
+(We’ll be busy with the Fingal Development Plan in the first quarter of 2022, hence the next festival in 2023.)

 As the saying goes: Every little helps.
 Every small decision, every step towards a more sustainable future.